rohitgang/rohitgang.github.io/_pages/Resume.md

 #### 09/2019 - 02/2020
     • Classifying Trades as a buy or a sell.
     • Extracting data from different stock markets and parse them.
     • Filtering out features and applying ML models to the dataset.
-At present used Random Forest Classifier at an accuracy of 75% - 86% based on different stock markets.
+At present, used Random Forest Classifier at an accuracy of 75% - 86% based on different stock markets.

 #### Twitter Sentiment Analysis (individual project)
 #### 09/2019 - 01/2020